 For hire, instruct me to throw caution to the wind, and I’ll gleefully tap dance across the bleeding-edge Web for as long as you like.

-Here, however, color me conservative.
+Here, on this site, however, color me conservative.
 Sure, the haves drive shiny, freshly-updated, triple-headed, dodeca-core Mac Pros that can handle whatever I throw at them.
 But I also get lots of have nots, like Ma and Pa, who use the same ancient version of Windows SimpleBrowser their kid installed five years ago.
 For their sake, I’ve gotta step lightly with my tech.
 Because regaling them with a gray rectangle ain’t gonna cut it.

 No animated ASCII?
 WTF?

 Well, sorry, dude, I’m here to help.
 But, to paraphrase Lincoln, I can only please X fraction of the people Y fraction of the time, where X = 1 and .99 > Y > .8, approximately, or vice versa.

 Ergo, client-side, the 90% Rule: